c-bec-k/TitanfallGenesys/02-Equipment.md

 ### Grapple Launcher

 The grapple launcher has a weighted head designed to pierce and hold firm to any solid surface.
 It allows the wearer to traverse longer distances than normal—even straight up!
-Whether you're trying to get away, close the distance or get in or out of a secure site in a hurry, the grap-ple launcher is just what you need.
+Whether you're trying to get away, close the distance or get in or out of a secure site in a hurry, the grapple launcher is just what you need.
 Some crazy pilots even use it to rodeo a Titan! \
 **Use With:** This attachment can be applied to any armor. \
-**Modifiers:** As an action, a character may make an **Average (<span class='difficulty'>dd</span>) Ranged (Light) check** to secure the grapple launcher on any solid object within short range.
+**Modifiers:** As an action, a character may make an **Average ([D][D]) Ranged (Light) check** to secure the grapple launcher on any solid object within short range.
 On a success, they may, as a maneuver, reel in the cord and pull themselves towards the the object.
 If the object is unsecured, it instead is pulled to the character. \
 **Hard Points Required:** 2 \
 **Price:** 350

 ### Stim Injectors

 Stim injectors, or simply 'stims' to those who use them, are used for brief bursts of speed on the battlefield.
-On command they inject a potent cocktail of adrenaline and various pharmaceu-ticals that increase speed and reaction time.
+On command they inject a potent cocktail of adrenaline and various pharmaceuticals that increase speed and reaction time.
 While it enables characters to get where they're going faster, it does stress the user's system.
 Use With: This attachment can be applied to any armor. \
 **Modifiers:** Once per round on your turn after you have performed two maneuvers you may suffer 1 strain to perform the move maneuver as an incidental.
 At the end of any encounter where your character used the stim injectors, they suffer 3 additional strain. \
 **Hard Points Required:** 1 \
 **Price:** 2,500